aartse/athom.zipato/README.md

-This app adds support for the Zipato zwave plus motion sensor and the Zipato RGBW led bulb to Homey.
+This app adds support for the Zipato zwave plus motion sensor and the Zipato RGBW led bulb (version 1 and 2) to Homey.